TianheWu/LGPNet/README.md

 - [Jacquard Dataset](https://jacquard.liris.cnrs.fr/)

 ## Training
+Before you training model, you need to **creat a folder named initmodel under the models folder**.
+It contains the  pre-trained ResNet-18 and Resnet-50 model.
+Then you can run the shell files or run the command below:
 ```shell
 # You can train LGPNet by this command.
 python train_net.py --description <Description of training> \